Game Of Kickball Turns Into 'Really Bad Nightmare' For Philadelphia Woman Now Paralyzed After Shooting

 There is a GoFundMe page set up to help with medical costs that Lyons will face.

-If you have any information about the shooting, you’re asked to call the police.MORE NEWS: AAA Predictions 37 Million Americans In Philadelphia Area, Across Nation Will Travel This Memorial Day Weekend
+If you have any information about the shooting, you’re asked to call the police.MORE NEWS: Man Shot In Head, Killed In North Philadelphia

 CBS3’s Alicia Roberts reports.